adbar/trafilatura/README.rst

 Corresponding posts can be found on `Bits of Language <https://adrien.barbaresi.eu/blog/tag/trafilatura.html>`_.
-The blog covers a range of topics from technical how-tos, updates on new features, to discussions on web scraping challenges and solutions.
+The blog covers a range of topics from technical how-tos, updates on new features, to discussions on text mining challenges and solutions.

-Thank you for your interest!
+Impressive, you have reached the end of the page: Thank you for your interest!